slipboxai/swift-scribe/README.md

 # Slipbox Scribe

-An iOS/macOS application that combines Apple's SpeechAnalyzer framework with Foundation Models and Rich Text Editor capabilities for intelligent note-taking and knowledge management using Zettelkasten principles.
+An iOS/macOS application that combines Apple's SpeechAnalyzer framework with Foundation Models and Rich Text Editor capabilities for intelligent note-taking.

 ## Overview